Argentina stocks fall on global downturn

 "While it remains clear that the MerVal was responsive to the fall of the Dow, it was shares with strong liquidity that defined the session's trend," said Francisco Marra, a trader at Bull Market brokerage.

-The Dow Jones Industrial Average .DJI slid 2.04 percent, or 256.56 points, as a downbeat forcast from General Electric Co (GE.N: Cotización) and data showing consumer sentiment at a 26-year low added to worries about a recession.
+The Dow Jones Industrial Average .DJI slid 2.04 percent, or 256.56 points, as a downbeat forcast from General Electric Co (GE.N) and data showing consumer sentiment at a 26-year low added to worries about a recession.

-Shares of media and telecommunications company Grupo Clarin SA CLA.BA slumped 4.69 percent to 19.3 pesos per share in heavy volume after government officials and allies strongly criticized Clarin's flagship newspaper and journalists.
+Shares of media and telecommunications company Grupo Clarin SA (CLA.BA) slumped 4.69 percent to 19.3 pesos per share in heavy volume after government officials and allies strongly criticized Clarin's flagship newspaper and journalists.

 On the broad market, volume was a moderate $30 million.
 Of the active issues, 47 declined, 14 advanced and 13 ended unchanged.